rayinla/rayinla.github.io/_posts/2020-5-7-how-to-build-a-website.md

 ---
 layout: post
-title: How to Build a Website
+title: How to Build a Website Without Wix
 tag: blog
 ---

-How to Build a Website
+How to Build a Website Without Wix
 ===========

 ![wireframe](https://cdn-images-1.medium.com/max/800/1*eraUvzk7od7TIgy79IoS5A.jpeg)